Dear White Staffers

 Dear White Staffers is an anonymous Instagram account that documents instances of alleged poor behavior by sitting members of the United States Congress, in their capacity as employers of congressional staff.
-The account was created primarily to post memes about being a person of color in the disproportionately white environment of congressional staffing, but a thread in January 2022 changed the account's focus to documenting poor treatment of congressional staffers in general, and significantly increased the popularity of the account overall.
+The account was created in 2020, primarily to post memes about being a person of color in the disproportionately white environment of congressional staffing.
+Two years later, however, a single thread shifted the account's focus towards documenting poor treatment of congressional staffers in general, and significantly increased the popularity of the account overall.

 Aides face a significant number of challenges in performing their jobs, including long days, poor pay, a lack of diversity, and – as is frequently covered by the account – workplace bigotry and poor treatment by higher-ups.
 Dear White Staffers frequently facilitates "vibe checks" on incumbent lawmakers, inviting the reposting of crowd-sourced and unverified anecdotes from congressional aides who send anonymous messages to the account.

 The content on Dear White Staffers has been described as gossip, and frequently remains unconfirmed by independent fact-checkers.
 Despite the unverifiability of any one case, the account has received praise for bringing attention to the plight of congressional staffers in general, a conversation that resulted in some staffers moving to form unions.
 Dear White Staffers is claimed to be closely watched by high-level congressional staff and even sitting representatives.

 Background and history

 Dear White Staffers is run anonymously, although Politico identifies the manager as male, and he identifies himself as a person of color who worked on Capitol Hill as of April 2022.
-He also goes to substantial lengths to protect his anonymity, clearing out his camera roll daily and not revealing his connection with the account to anyone except his partner.
+He also goes to substantial lengths to protect his anonymity, clearing out his camera roll daily and not revealing his connection with the account to anyone in his life except his partner.

+In 2024, Jewish Insider identified a staffer for Democratic Congresswoman Summer Lee as behind the account.
+The staffer previously worked for Ilhan Omar, Earl Blumenauer, and Julia Brownley.
+Following the Hamas-led attack on Israel on October 7, 2023, the staffer shared an Instagram post on their personal account featuring a poster from the Popular Front for the Liberation of Palestine, a Palestinian faction designated as a terror-group by the US government.
+Several Democratic staffers described Dear White Staffer's identity as an open secret among a growing number of Hill staff in March 2024.